 Villa Bordeaux sits on Fira's caldera rim, 250 metres above sea level.
 Fira is Santorini's capital: more restaurants, more nightlife, and more accessibility than Oia or Imerovigli, but the same caldera views.
 The ferry port is below.
 The cable car connects cliff to harbour.
 The town is walkable from the front door, which matters when you only have four suites and no concierge fleet.

-Over 139,000 Instagram followers for four suites.
-One of the highest Room Demand Scores in Santorini.
 Villa Bordeaux occupies a restored 19th-century building on Fira's cliff edge, 250 metres above the Aegean.
 Mplusm Architects blended Cycladic vernacular with contemporary design across four suites: Aqua, Aeolus, Terra, and Lava, each named for an element.

 Target September for warm sea without crowds.
 Book July–August five to six months ahead.
 Skip November–March: the island is closed.

-File closes at HIGH.
+File closes at VERY HIGH.
 Book direct three to four months out; four suites means peak season sells out far ahead.
 Skip if you want choice between view tiers; with only four rooms the call is aesthetic, not hierarchical.